10 Best UNESCO World Heritage Sites in America

 Plan to spend a while visiting the canyon, and be sure to visit the Visitor’s Center for the best places to visit.
 You do yourself a particular disservice if you only stop long enough to snap a few photos.

-ⓘ TIP: If you can choose a time to visit, pick spring or fall, when the heat and crowds won’t be as oppressive.
+ⓘ TIP: If you have the option, visit in the spring or fall, when the heat and crowds won’t be as oppressive.

 3. Great Smoky Mountains National Park, North Carolina/Tennessee